Daniel W. Voorhees: Childhood and early career

-Voorhees was born in Liberty Township, Butler County, Ohio, of Dutch and Irish descent.
+Voorhees was born in Liberty Township, Butler County, Ohio, of Dutch and Scotch-Irish descent.
 He was the son of Stephen Pieter Voorhees and Rachel Elliott.
-During his infancy his parents moved to Fountain County, Indiana, near Veedersburg.
-He graduated at Indiana Asbury University (now DePauw University), Greencastle, Indiana, in 1849; was admitted to the bar in 1850, and began to practice in Covington, Indiana, whence in 1857 he moved again to Terre Haute.
+During his infancy his parents moved to Fountain County, Indiana, near Covington.
+In 1849, he graduated from Indiana Asbury University (now DePauw University) in Greencastle, Indiana.
+He then studied law, was admitted to the bar in 1850, and began to practice in Covington, Indiana.
+In 1857, he moved to Terre Haute, where he continued to practice law.
 From 1858 to 1861, Voorhees was U.S. District Attorney for Indiana.

 Representative

 From 1861 to 1866 and 1869 to 1873, Voorhees was a Democratic representative in Congress.
-During the American Civil War he was an anti-war Copperhead, though not as radical as Clement Vallandigham.
+During the American Civil War he was an anti-war Copperhead, albeit not as radical as Clement Vallandigham.
 He was accused of membership in the Knights of the Golden Circle, an organization promoting Southern conquest of much of Central America and the Caribbean as a pro-slavery empire.

 Historian Kenneth Stampp has captured the Copperhead spirit in his depiction of Voorhees of Indiana: